pazdzioch78/blum-bot3/README.md

 ### Updates

 1. Fixed a bug where the script was not working on some devices.
 2. Added a new solver for the latest quest from Blum.

 ---

 ### **Features in This Version:**

-- **Auto Farming:** Automatically handle farming sessions and reward claims.
+- **🌾 Auto Farming:** Automatically handle farming sessions and reward claims.
-- **Auto Task:** Execute and claim available tasks automatically.
+- **🛠️ Auto Task:** Execute and claim available tasks automatically.
-- **Auto Daily:** Check and claim daily rewards along with friend rewards seamlessly.
+- **📆 Auto Daily:** Check and claim daily rewards along with friend rewards seamlessly.
-- **Auto Game:** Automatically play games and claim points within your defined range.
+- **🎮 Auto Game:** Automatically play games and claim points within your defined range.
-- **Multi-Account Support:** Manage multiple accounts simultaneously.
+- **👥 Multi-Account Support:** Manage multiple accounts simultaneously.
-- **Multi-Threading Support:** Process multiple accounts concurrently with adjustable thread settings.
+- **🧵 Multi-Threading Support:** Process multiple accounts concurrently with adjustable thread settings.
-- **Proxy Support:** Dynamically assign proxies for each account.
+- **🔌 Proxy Support:** Dynamically assign proxies for each account.
-- **Delay Loop and Account Switching:** Set custom intervals for looping and account transitions.
+- **⏱️ Delay Loop and Account Switching:** Set custom intervals for looping and account transitions.

 ---

-## ⚙️ **Configuration in `config.json`**
+## ⚙️ Configuration in `config.json`

 ```json
 {